-Once upon a time, the only instance in which we’d have paid over £250 for a USB stick was if we were being blackmailed.
-But then along came the AudioQuest DragonFly Cobalt.
+Once upon a time, the only instance in which we’d have paid this kind of money for a USB stick was if we were being blackmailed.
+But then along came the AudioQuest DragonFly Cobalt USB DAC.

-The Cobalt enters the market at a new premium price point for the company’s range of portable digital-to-analogue converters, but backs up its cost with the clearest, tidiest and most dynamic presentation we’ve heard from a unit this small.
+The Cobalt enters the market at a new premium price point for the company’s range of portable digital-to-analogue converters, but it backs up its asking price with the clearest, tidiest and most dynamic presentation we’ve heard from a unit this small.

 The Cobalt is the first DragonFly to spread its wings since 2015, when AudioQuest introduced its Black and Red models and with them Android and iOS smartphone compatibility.
 In terms of fundamental functionality, we’re pleased to report little has changed since then.